NewsLocal NewsIn Your ParishLafayette Parish

 Storytelling will be provided by Bishop John Milton and Rebecca Henry.
 African drumming by Pucci Percussions, F.I.R.E.
 Expression by Leigha T. Porter.

-The festival will also a local photographer to film the festival for a future documentary on okra’s history, ways to cook it and its significance to African culture.
+The festival will also have a local photographer to film the festival for a future documentary on okra’s history, ways to cook it and its significance to African culture.

 The event is set to take place on Sunday 2pm to 7pm at 1500 Orange Street.
 Lafayette La. and attendees are encouraged to bring lawn chairs.